Builtins

 instruction is popped only if the control wavelet has advanced the route

-configuration to a new switch position (see section about pos1
+configuration to a new switch position (see section about pos1, pos2 and

 ring_mode¶